 Reconciling in Christ

-Bethesda welcomes gay and lesbian Christians and encourages their full participation in the sacramental and general life of our congregation.
+Bethesda welcomes people from all gender identities and sexual orientations, and encourages their full participation in the sacramental and general life of our congregation.

 What Makes Bethesda A Lutheran Church?

 For five hundred years, being Lutheran has — at its best — meant being identified not with some special or superior religious sect but with the church: with the whole people gathered in every time and place to bear witness to the good news that God’s promises — to Israel, to the human family, and to all creation — have come to their final fulfillment in Jesus Christ.